MicrosoftDocs/dynamics365smb-docs/business-central/fa-how-maintain.md

 Indexation is used to adjust values for general price-level changes.
 The **Index Fixed Assets** batch job can be used to recalculate the maintenance costs.

 ## To record maintenance work on a fixed asset
-Every time maintenance has been performed, such as a service visit, you can record it for the relevant fixed asset in the **Maintenance Registrations** page.
+Every time maintenance has been performed, such as a service visit, you can record it for the relevant fixed asset on the **Maintenance Registrations** page.

 1. Choose the ![Lightbulb that opens the Tell Me feature](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Fixed Assets**, and then choose the related link.
 2. Select the fixed asset that you want to record maintenance for, and then choose the **Maintenance Registration** action.